Passive matrix

-Passive matrix addressing is an addressing scheme used in early liquid crystal displays (LCDs).
+Passive matrix is a type of addressing scheme used in early liquid crystal displays (LCDs).
 It is a matrix addressing scheme, meaning that only m + n control signals are required to address an m × n display.
 A pixel in a passive matrix must maintain its state without active driving circuitry until it can be refreshed again.

 The signal is divided into a row or select signal and a column or video signal.
 The select voltage determines the row that is being addressed and all n pixels on a row are addressed simultaneously.
 When pixels on a row are being addressed, a V_{sel} potential is applied, and all other rows are unselected with a V_{unsel} potential.
 The video signal or column potential is then applied with a potential for each m columns individually.
 An on-switched (lit) pixel corresponds to a V_{on}, an off-switched (unlit) corresponds to a V_{off} potential.